eikehmueller/ma32070/lectures/Notes.md

 in the domain $\Omega = [0,1]\times[0,1]$.
 It is easy to see that this satisfies the boundary condition $n\cdot \nabla u(x) = 0$ on $\partial\Omega$ and it satisfies the reaction diffusion equation if the right hand side is chosen to be $f(x) = \left((s_0^2 + s_1^2) \pi^2 \kappa + \omega\right)u(x)$; in the following we set $\kappa = 0.9$, $\omega = 0.4$ and $s_0=2$, $s_1=4$.

-For the numerical experiments we choose the piecewise linear element implemented as `LinearElement` in [fem/linearelement.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/linearelement.py) and the rectangle mesh `RectangleMesh` in [fem/utilitymeshes.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/utilitymeshes.py).
+For the numerical experiments we choose the piecewise linear element implemented as `LinearElement` in [fem/linearelement.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/linearelement.py) and the rectangle mesh `rectangle_mesh` in [fem/utilitymeshes.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/utilitymeshes.py).

 We use the function `assemble_rhs()` to construct the vector $\boldsymbol{b}^{(h)}$ and `assemble_lhs()` to assemble $A^{(h)}$.
 Solving $A^{(h)}\boldsymbol{u}^{(h)} = \boldsymbol{b}^{(h)}$, we obtain $\boldsymbol{u}^{(h)}$.